Lemon Sweetened Condensed Milk Buttercream

 Instructions

-• Beat butter until light and creamy.
+• Beat 1 cup butter until light and creamy.

 • Adjust with a bit more sweetened condensed milk or lemon juice to loosen it up or powdered sugar if it needs to be stiffer.

-• Stir in fresh lemon zest if desired.
+• Stir in finely grated zest of a lemon if desired.
 Use to frost cooled cake.

 Video